FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/accounts/c_st_subscriptions/t_st_subscriptions.md

 6. (Optional) Select **Keep Original As** to move the file to a different folder, rename the file, or both using either hard-coded text or by entering an expression.

 7. (Optional) To set automatic sending of the files, select **Send Files Directly To** and choose one or more transfer sites from the drop-down list.
 Press either the Shift or Ctrl key while selecting the transfer sites to choose more than one site.
 All files in the outbox of the subscription folder are automatically sent to the selected transfer sites.
 If you select a PeSIT transfer site, you can select a **Transfer Profile** from the list or leave the field empty to use the default PeSIT transfer profile.
-For more information, see <a href="../../t_st_transferprofiles#AccountsMenu_2253641766_1248932" class="MCXref xref">Transfer profiles</a>.
+For more information, see [Transfer profiles](../../t_st_transferprofiles#AccountsMenu_2253641766_1248932).

     > **Note:**
     >